+'''

 AppliesTo.1 = ALL

+'''

-ReadAhead: Description
+ReadAhead:

 Specifies the read ahead setting that should be applied to the RAID controller.
-If this parameter is not applicable for a RAID controller, then it will be ignored.
-See "Supported settings for RAID controllers" on page 115 for the list of ReadAhead settings supported by PRAID for each RAID controller.
+If this parameter is not applicable for a RAID controller, it is ignored.
+See "Supported settings for RAID controllers" on page 130 for the list of ReadAhead settings supported by PRAID for each RAID controller.
 Possible settings are:

 - Adaptive

-- 0n
+- On

 - Off